schmaustech/nat-firewall/README.md

 *.apps.adlink	IN	A	192.168.100.135
 ~~~

-In order to have the proper network address translation and service redirection we need to modify the default firewalld configuration on the box.
+In order to have the proper network address translation and service redirection we need to modify the default firewalld configuration on the gateway box.

 First let's go ahead and see what the active zone is with firewalld.
-We will find that both interfaces are in the public zone.
+We will find that both interfaces are in the public zone which is the default.

 ~~~bash
 $ sudo firewall-cmd --get-active-zone